cgx027/on-static/README.md

 The northbound API will by default listen at 0.0.0.0:7070, and the southbound will by default listen at 0.0.0.0:9090.
 Those IP addresses and ports are user configurable.

+You can also run it as a Linux service.
+Install it as service:

+    sudo ./install

+And then run the service:

+    sudo service on-static start

+The log files are located at:

+    /var/log/on-static/on-static.log

 ## Deploy

 It's recommend to doploy on-static on a standalone host to offload the host that runs RackHD.